How Indians see diplomatic tensions with Canada – DW – 10/15/2024

 Some in India fear a revival of militant Sikh separatism.

-Canada is home to the world's largest Sikh diaspora, comprising of about 800,000 people, which is roughly 2% of its population.
+Canada is home to the world's largest Sikh diaspora community, with about 800,000 people, roughly 2% of the national population.

 The issue has long been a source of tension in India-Canada ties.

-Last November, US prosecutors also claimed an Indian official was behind a plot to assassinate a Sikh activist in New York.
+Last November, US prosecutors said an Indian official was behind a plot to assassinate a Sikh activist in New York.

-New Delhi's response to that case, however, has been notably more measured than its reaction to accusations from Canada.
+New Delhi's response to that case has been notably more measured than its reaction to accusations from Canada.

-Former Indian diplomats who spoke to DW said that Trudeau's government was making allegations against India because of domestic political reasons.
+Former Indian diplomats who spoke with DW said Trudeau's government was making accusations against India for domestic political reasons.

 "Elections in Canada are due in September 2025, and the Liberals, with or without Trudeau, are expected to lose.
-This problem is likely to linger on until then, with political relations in freeze and low-level diplomatic representation," he argued.
+This problem is likely to linger on until then, with political relations in freeze and low-level diplomatic representation," Bisaria said.

 "The hope is that the crisis does not escalate further, leading to bleak scenarios, like severing of diplomatic relations.
 On India's part, it has been treating this as a Trudeau problem rather than a Canada problem," Bisaria added.

-Meera Shankar, a former Indian ambassador to the US, shared a similar view.
+Meera Shankar, a former Indian ambassador to the United States, offered a similar view.

 "It is unfortunate that domestic politics in Canada are adversely affecting their potential geopolitical convergence with India," she said.